Cacti/plugin_npc/README.md

 * issue: Adding some missing columns to a few tables

-* issue: Undefined variables in constrollers settings.php
+* issue: Undefined variables in controllers settings.php

 --- 3.0 ---